logicly-au/docs.iar-dst.online/level-of-care/level-of-care-3.rst

 Additional services, if needed, are focussed on:

-   * community supports (including peer support and social participation support),
+   * community supports (including peer support and social participation support).

-   * support to access support and advice relating to known environmental stressors, and
+   * assistance to access support and advice relating to known environmental stressors.

    * lifestyle interventions (e.g., nutrition, sleep, exercise, meaningful social connections).

 Referral criteria
 -------------------

 A person requiring this level of care is likely to be experiencing mild to moderate symptoms/distress (that would meet criteria for a diagnosis).
 Symptoms have *typically* been present for 6 months or more (but this may vary).
-Initial assessment would usually indicate complexity on risk, functioning or multimorbidity but not at very severe levels, which should trigger consideration of a referral to Level
-5. People experiencing severe symptoms with mild or no problems associated with Risk, Functioning and Co-existing Conditions are usually suitable for this level of care.
+Initial assessment would usually indicate problems present in risk of harm, functioning or impact of co-existing conditions but not at very severe levels, which should trigger consideration of a referral to Level 5.
+People experiencing moderate to severe symptoms with mild to moderate problems associated with Risk, Functioning and Impact of Co-existing Conditions are usually suitable for this level of care.

 Using the Initial Assessment Rating Glossary to support decision making
 ------------------------------------------------------------------------

 Individuals suited to this level of care may have been rated during the initial assessment as having:

-   * Mild or lesser problems on all Primary Domains (*Symptom Severity and Distress*, *Risk of Harm*, *Functioning*, *Impact of Co-existing Conditions*, all scores ≤ 1) but with indications of significant problems in relation to *Treatment and Recovery History* (score ≥ 3) or very severe *Social and Environmental Stressors* (scores = 4)

-   **OR**

    * Mild or lesser *Symptom Severity and Distress* (score ≤ 1) but with complexity indicated by significant problems on *Risk of Harm* or *Functioning* (scores ≥ 2) or *Impact of Co-existing Conditions* (score ≥ 2)

    **OR**